-Doctor Who has often presented the conflict between science and superstition, and between science and magic.
+Doctor Who has often presented the conflicts between science and superstition, and between science and magic.
 It rarely wades into the dangerous waters of comparing science and religion.
-So it’s an unexpected reminder to find it popping up in this inauspicious story.
+So it’s unexpected to find it popping up in this inauspicious story.

 The planet Tigella is populated by two castes: the scientifically minded Savants and the religiously inclined Deons (their plainly descriptive names being typical of this story’s unsophisticated approach.
 Even the title character’s name – he’s a megalomanic cactus – is clearly signposted.)

 The Savants see the planet’s mysterious power source, the Dodecahedron, as an artifact to be analysed and its potential tapped.
 For some reason, they also see hair as being best hidden under shockingly white wigs, cut into bobs and plastered on their heads, so their judgement is called into question from the start.